jasonacollins/jasoncollinsblog/posts/economic-growth-and-evolution-parental-preference-for-quality-and-quantity-of-offspring.md

 ---
 title: 'Economic growth and evolution: Parental preference for quality and quantity of offspring'
 author: "Jason Collins"
 date: 2013-07-04 12:02:17+00:00
 draft: false
 aliases:
   - /economic-growth-and-evolution-parental-preference-for-quality-and-quantity-of-offspring
+resources:
+  - /pdfs/Collins_et_al_2013_Economic_growth_and_evolution_parental_preference_for_quality_and_quantity_of_offspring.pdf
 ---

-My first publication, [Economic Growth and Evolution: Parental Preference for Quality and Quantity of Offspring](http://doi.org/10.1017/S1365100513000163), has just been released electronically in Macroeconomic Dynamics ([ungated pdf here](/pdf/Collins_et_al_2013_Economic_growth_and_evolution_parental_preference_for_quality_and_quantity_of_offspring.pdf)).
-With my co-authors Boris Baer and Juerg Weber, we simulate and extend Oded Galor and Omer Moav's seminal paper [Natural Selection and the Origin of Economic Growth](http://qje.oxfordjournals.org/content/117/4/1133.short) ([ungated working paper version here](http://papers.ssrn.com/sol3/papers.cfm?abstract_id=246300))_, _the first paper that models an evolutionary trigger to the Industrial Revolution.
+My first publication, [Economic Growth and Evolution: Parental Preference for Quality and Quantity of Offspring](https://doi.org/10.1017/S1365100513000163), has just been released electronically in Macroeconomic Dynamics ([pdf](/pdfs/Collins_et_al_2013_Economic_growth_and_evolution_parental_preference_for_quality_and_quantity_of_offspring.pdf)).
+With my co-authors Boris Baer and Juerg Weber, we simulate and extend Oded Galor and Omer Moav's seminal paper [Natural Selection and the Origin of Economic Growth](https://doi.org/10.1162/003355302320935007) ([ungated working paper version here](http://papers.ssrn.com/sol3/papers.cfm?abstract_id=246300)), the first paper that models an evolutionary trigger to the Industrial Revolution.

 Galor and Moav's model has two types of people in the population, each with a genetically inherited preference for quality or quantity of children.
 The quality-preferring genotype wants their children to have higher human capital, so they invest more in their education, while the quantity-preferring genotype is more interested in raw numbers.